fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 Recall that `Functor` and `Contravariant` extend `InvariantFunctor` and have
 derived `.xmap` implementations.
-It can be easier to always use `.xmap` instead
+It is simpler to use `.xmap`, for consistency:
-of having to remember if we should use `.map` or `.contramap`:

 {lang="text"}
 ~~~~~~~~